← Back to blog

 Session Authentication (Dashboard)

-Logged-in users interact with Kopra's management dashboard through Wasp's session-based auth.
-Sessions are HTTP-only cookies with standard CSRF protections.
+Logged-in users interact with Kopra's management dashboard through session-based auth with HTTP-only cookies and standard CSRF protections.
 This is the only method that provides access to account management, billing, and field group configuration.

 JWT Tokens (Embeds)

 When you embed Kopra's field editor into your product via an iframe, authentication happens through short-lived JWT tokens.
-Your backend requests a token from Kopra's API, scoped to a specific clientId and tenantId.
+Your backend requests a token from Kopra's API, scoped to a specific account and tenant.
 The token is then passed to the iframe, which uses it for all subsequent requests.

 API Keys (Server-to-Server)